-- Get to know the stories of several people affected by antigypsyism, antisemitism, racism and discrimination against LGBT+. - Reflect on positive achievements in addressing discrimination and the things that haven't changed. - Gain skills to work with historical sources. - Work in small groups to exchange ideas about the effect of discrimination on people. - Prepare a presentation for the larger group and get acquainted with a variety of stories from different periods in history.
+- Get to know the stories of several people affected by antigypsyism, antisemitism, racism and discrimination against LGBT+. - Reflect on positive achievements in addressing discrimination and the things that haven't changed. - Gain skills to work with historical sources. - Prepare a presentation for the larger group and get acquainted with a variety of stories from different periods in history.